 To continue growth, Brad knew there would need to be another shift in which the business became solely focused on wild bird food sales to these larger retailers.
 However, although wild bird food sales were increasing and the future, the majority of sales revenue and profits were derived from bulk and packaged livestock feeds.
 The company had to maintain those customers and sales while simultaneously growing their wild bird food sales.
 It was a tough parallel track, but necessary to provide a brighter future for the business.
 As bird feed sales grew, so did their customer base.

 Cary Gutwein entered the business in 1993 and began calling on accounts and helping to reorganize the business for greater growth.
-Dan Gutwein joined in 1995 and started working on marketing and sales.
 By 1996, Gutwein & Company no longer needed sales revenue from the fledgling bulk and packaged livestock feed.
 They repurposed their plant production to utilize it for blending and packaging wild bird food and in turn, earned business from larger clients.

 During their years of growth, they built six manufacturing plants around the country to better serve their growing customer base.
-Then in 2005, with Brad as President, Cary as VP of Operations, and Dan as VP of Sales, the Gutwein brothers led their nearly 100-year-old family business into a successful acquisition by The Scotts Miracle-Gro Company.
+Then in 2005, with Brad as President and Cary as VP of Operations, the Gutwein brothers led their nearly 100-year-old family business into a successful acquisition by The Scotts Miracle-Gro Company.